HakuyaLabs/warudo-docs/docs/blueprints/tutorials/overview.md

 # Overview

 :::info
-If you have not read the [Understanding Blueprints](../understanding-blueprints.md) section, we recommend that you do so before continuing.
+If you have not read the [Creating Your First Blueprint](../understanding-blueprints.md) section, we recommend that you do so before continuing.
 :::

 Creating a blueprint is really just a two-step process: